-Rollover fees are a strong incentive for lenders to keep borrowers in the dark about no-cost extended payment plans. of the industry has found some payday lenders have deceived struggling borrowers by misrepresenting or withholding information about their payment options.
+Rollover fees are a strong incentive for lenders to keep borrowers in the dark about no-cost extended payment plans.
+The CFPB's supervision of the industry has found some payday lenders have deceived struggling borrowers by misrepresenting or withholding information about their payment options.

 Today’s report found substantial differences among the 16 states that require lenders to offer no-cost payment options: